Covasan-Iosif/CycleGAN/README2.md

 the time constraints.
 None of the proposed models in the paper is suitable for running on CPU, considering the constraints related to the small domain space and time limit of the competition. <br> <br>
-Both U-net and ResNet9 implementations are in this [notebook](https://www.kaggle.com/code/iosifcovasan/photo-to-monet-using-cyclegan)
+Both U-net and ResNet9 implementations are in this [notebook](https://www.kaggle.com/code/iosifcovasan/photo-to-monet-using-cyclegan) Version 10
 <br> <br>
 These results are under the competition constraints.
 | gen arhitecture | ResNet9 | ResNet6 | U-Net |